Mane pulling tips

 If your horse’s mane is thick, and you need to pull it, there are some things to do to make it easier for both of you.

-- Pull the mane after exercise when the pores and follicles are opened.
+- Pull the mane after exercise when your horse is warm and relaxed.

 - Pull only a few hairs at the same time.